 (effective from 1 July 2022)

-From 1 July 2022, the term ‘professional self-regulation’ or PSR will be replaced with the term ‘certification’ and a new Certification Program comes into effect.
+On 1 July 2022, the term ‘professional self-regulation’ or PSR was replaced with the term ‘certification’ and a new Certification Program came into effect.

 Speech Pathology Australia (the Association) is responsible for setting the standards expected of the speech pathology profession in Australia and regulates the certification of both members and non-members.
 The Association has a commitment to protect the public through robust certification processes and quality standards of professional practice.

 The Certification Program is in place to ensure that Certified Practising speech pathologists provide safe, culturally responsive, effective, and evidence-based services.
 To be eligible for Certified Practising Speech Pathologist (CPSP) status, speech pathologists must meet specified recency of practice (RoP) and continuing professional development (CPD) requirements.

 - incorporates outcome-based features to support speech pathologists to set goals, plan and reflect on their learning with the aim of improving practice for the benefit of service users and communities.